skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

      return ret;                                        |
 ```

-Using the macros for 6 variables here, the whole cleanup section as well as the varible `ret` can be dropped.
-All the goto jumps to `cleanup` can be replaced with return statements.
+Using the macros for 6 variables here, the whole cleanup section, as well as the variable `ret`, was dropped.
+All the goto jumps to `cleanup` were replaced with return statements.

 #### Yet Another Example: `virNetDevGetVirtualFunctions` in virnetdev.c